The Ultimate Ignition Poker Review

 The hand history is also in an excellent graphical format that plays out like a video.

-You can watch each frame play out, which shows you exactly how the hand played out.
-Perfect for sharing screenshots, like I did under this section.
+You can watch hands play out move by move, which shows you exactly how the hand played out.
+It’s perfect for sharing screenshots, like I did under this section.

 Glitches need to get fixed ASAP